-The annual meeting of the lot cwners of Valley Brook Ceme. tery Association will be held at \ Village Hall.
-Village of Andover, IN.
-Y., Wednesday, May 3rd, 1944 the purpose of electing directors and the transaction of any other business that may be legally EVERETT N. CLAIR,

-When you hear the fire engines coming toward your home it will be too late to increase the amount of your fire insurance.
+The annual meeting of the lot cwners of Valley Brook Ceme. tery Association will be held at Village Hall, Village of Andover, N. Y., Wednesday, May 3rd, 1944 the purpose of electing directors and the transaction of any other business that may be legally brought before the meeting.
+EVERETT N. CLAIR, After the service there will be When you hear the fire engines coming toward amount of your fire insurance.
 Give your insurance the attention it deserves---NOW.
 Ask us to help you check.
-Just call---

-Andover, N. Y.
+Just call--- 7 Andover, N. Y.